lekhnatholi/musicgpt-clone/README.md

 - Dynamic, paginated voice list fetched from backend
 - Smooth UI transitions and loading states
 - API endpoints for prompt and TTS requests (logs to backend)
-- PostgreSQL database via Sequelize ORM
+- PostgreSQL database (raw SQL, no ORM)
-- Fully Dockerized for local development
+- Docker Compose for easy DB setup

 ---